 This report is a more recent addition and contains some advanced functions for handling backorders.

 - Launch V_RA and input your selection criteria.
 You must include either material or customer information.
 Execute.

 - Review the report results which contain all the identified backorders for the selection criteria.
 You can double-click items to jump into their respective orders.

 Check the records which you would like to process and click the “Backorders” button.

 - There appears to be some functionality included on the “Backorder Processing – Overview” screen to adjust material confirmations manually, but only for confirmations meeting certain circumstances.
 There is also the ability to view details on ‘Pegged Requirements’ as well as the ‘Order Report’ — which is an MD04 screen.

 While trying to manually re-allocate confirmed inventory using this report is tempting, I believe that this action could be considered ‘treating the symptom’ and are not recommended as a viable long-term solution.
 I hope to address approaches for the cure, so to speak, in the next article.

 The V.21 transaction is used to display logs for collective operations in SAP SD — most commonly used for Billing and Delivery creation.
 For Deliveries (Type “L”), this report contains important information regarding deliveries created during collective processing.
 HOWEVER, it also contains valuable information about which deliveries DID NOT get created — due to insufficient inventory levels, for example.
-Having that information is critical to staying in front of a backorder situation.
+Having that information is critical to staying in front of a SAP backorder situation.
 Your shipping group should already be reviewing this report at least once daily and should have a course of action when inventory-related issues arise.

 Reviewing the report is simple: